oemof/exerpy/docs/introduction.rst

 Citation
 ********

-If you use ExerPy in your scientific work, please consider citing it to support ongoing development.
-You can cite ExerPy using the following BibTeX entry:
+If you use ExerPy in your scientific work, please cite it to support ongoing development.
+Use the following BibTeX entry:

 .. code::